JaylenSheard/ECON-Analytical-Modeling/KNN_IrisDataset/README.md

-# KNN Analysis on Iris Dataset
+# KNN Analysis on Iris Dataset Findings

 This repository contains the findings and analysis of applying the K-Nearest Neighbors (KNN) algorithm to the Iris dataset.